layoasaya/LITA_CLASS/README.md

 The project emphasizes the following skills:

-Data Cleaning and Transformation: Proficiency in data wrangling and transforming raw data for analysis.
+1. Data Cleaning and Transformation: Proficiency in data wrangling and transforming raw data for analysis.

-Data Querying: Skilled in writing SQL queries to retrieve, filter, and manipulate data for various purposes.
+2. Data Querying: Skilled in writing SQL queries to retrieve, filter, and manipulate data for various purposes.

-Data Visualization: Ability to create informative, interactive visualizations and dashboards in Power BI.
+3. Data Visualization: Ability to create informative, interactive visualizations and dashboards in Power BI.

-Analytical Thinking: Applying logical approaches to solve data-related challenges and interpret trends.
+4. Analytical Thinking: Applying logical approaches to solve data-related challenges and interpret trends.

 ### 5. Tests and Assignments

 Each course segment concluded with practical assessments hosted on our LMS (Canvas) to test comprehension and application skills.
 Here’s a summary:

-1. Excel Module:
+A. Excel Module:
  Test: Focused on data wrangling, pivot tables, conditional formatting, and creating basic charts.
  Assignments: Involved cleaning datasets, using formulas, and performing basic statistical analysis.

-2. SQL Module:
+B. SQL Module:
  Test: Examined querying skills, including joins, aggregations, and subqueries.
  Assignments: Involved working with a relational database to extract meaningful information from structured datasets.

-3. Power BI Module:
+C. Power BI Module:
  Test: Assessed the ability to create dashboards and interpret data visualizations.
  Assignments: Required building a dashboard with multiple charts and providing insights based on visualization.

 ---

 ### 6. Detailed Analysis
 This section includes a step-by-step breakdown of the data analysis workflow followed during the course, complete with examples and visuals.

-A. Data Collection and Preprocessing
+- Data Collection and Preprocessing
 Data Sources: Outline the types of data used (e.g., sample business datasets, customer data, etc.).

 Data Import and Storage: Show how data was imported using Excel and SQL Server SSMS.
 Discuss methods for handling different data types and formats.

-B. Data Cleaning and Transformation
+- Data Cleaning and Transformation
 Steps Taken: Document the data cleaning process—e.g., removing duplicates, handling missing values, and formatting inconsistencies.

 Tools: Use screenshots or code snippets to demonstrate the cleaning and transformation steps in Excel and SQL.

-C. Data Visualization and Insights
+- Data Visualization and Insights
 Power BI Dashboards: Include screenshots and descriptions of each visualization (e.g., bar charts, line graphs, heat maps).

 Insights Generated: Present findings with explanations, such as key trends, patterns, or anomalies.
 Example: "Sales increased by 15% quarter-over-quarter, with a marked spike in Q2 due to promotional campaigns."